 Edmund J. and Louise W. Kahn Term Professor in the Humanities

 Dr. Platt works on representations of Russian history, Russian historiography, history and memory in Russia, Russian lyric poetry, and global post-Soviet Russian cultures.
 He is the author of Terror and Greatness: Ivan and Peter as Russian Myths (Cornell UP, 2011) and History in a Grotesque Key: Russian Literature and the Idea of Revolution (Stanford, 1997; Russian edition 2006).
 He is the editor of Global Russian Cultures (Wisconsin UP, 2018) and the co-editor (with David Brandenberger) of Epic Revisionism: Russian History and Literature as Stalinist Propaganda (Wisconsin UP, 2006).

-His current projects include a study of contemporary Russian culture in Latvia, tentatively titled Near Abroad, a study of history and memory in Soviet and post-Soviet Russia, and a study of global cultural exchange in the twentieth century.
+His current projects include a study of contemporary Russian culture in Latvia, tentatively titled Border Conditions: Russian Latvians and the Shards of History, a study of history and memory in Soviet and post-Soviet Russia, and a study of global cultural exchange in the twentieth century.